bhu1735/PLL_Sky130/README.md

 2) Pre-layout simulation
 3) Layout development
 4) Parasitic extraction
-5) Post-layout simulation (more accurate than pre-layout simulations)
+5) Post-layout simulation (more accurate result than pre-layout simulations)

 It is often the case that after each step, one needs to make necessary modifications to the circuit